-Course ID: KAaA/ Course name: French Language for Students of Philology 1

-FRAN1/07

-Two tests are intended for weeks 7 and 14.
-The tests will verify students' knowledge of materials covered during seminars and assigned for home preparation.
-In order to pass the course, the sum of the scores from the two tests must be at least 65%.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A Arts Course ID: KAaA/ FRAN1/07 Course name: French Language for Students of Philology 1 Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): Idy period: 28 Number of ECTS cr edits: 3 Recommended seme ester/trimester of the course: 3.
+Course level: I. Prerequisities: the scores from the tw to change the date of well in advance throu attendance is require a final grade.
+If a stu fail to bring their ow be asked to leave the groups.
+In case of an alebo karin.miklossic Assessment: Test No. 1 50% Test No. 2 50% Total: 100% Number of percent no hars and assigned for home preparation.
+In order to pass the course, the sum of two tests must be at least 65%.
 There will not be any re-take tests.
-If a need arises to change the date of the test due to holiday or absence of a lecturer, the students will be informed well in advance through the official website of the Department/by email.
-Regular and active seminar attendance is required; more than two absences will make it impossible for the lecturer to assign a final grade.
-If a student is not prepared, he/she will be considered absent.
-Should the students fail to bring their own copy or a completed home assignment for a particular seminar, they will be asked to leave the classroom.
-Students shall respect their distribution into individual seminar groups.
-In case of any questions, please, contact the lecturer: mariana.zelenakova@upjs.sk or mariana.zelenakova@gmail.com.
+If a need arises if the test due to holiday or absence of a lecturer, the students will be informed gh the official website of the Department/by email.
+Regular and active seminar d; more than two absences will make it impossible for the lecturer to assign udent is not prepared, he/she will be considered absent.
+Should the students on copy or a completed home assignment for a particular seminar, they will e classroom.
+Students shall respect their distribution into individual seminar ny questions, please, contact the lecturer: karin.miklossiova@student.upjs.sk ova@gmail.com.